 Talented developers are in high demand by businesses eager to get an edge on their competition.
-As a result, few businesses can afford to hire a web development team and have staff with a full team of developers who can create and maintain a website.
+As a result, few businesses can afford to hire a full-stack development agency and have staff with a team of developers who can create, program, and maintain a website.

 Why Outsource Web Development?

 In this modern era, the customer’s expectation for quality technological capabilities is at an all-time high.
-Fortunately, companies today can achieve this at a reasonable cost.
+Fortunately, companies today can achieve this at a reasonable website cost.

 Here are a few reasons for outsourcing:

-- No need to waste money on training or office space overheads
+- No need to waste money on training or office space overheads.

-- Customize your team to include skilled and experienced developers
+- Customize your team to include skilled and experienced developers.

-- You can negotiate monthly payment based on factors like deliverables and the number and skill of developers
+- You can negotiate monthly payment based on factors like deliverables and the number and skill of developers.

 How Does the Dedicated Team Model Work?